edisonaugusthy/ng-storage/projects/storage/README.md

     ],
  ```

-- Then import service `import { NgStorageService } from 'ng7-storage';`
+- Then import NgStorageService service `import { NgStorageService } from 'ng7-storage';` in the components that you would like to use
-- Then Initialize in constructor
+- Then Initialize StorageService in the component constructor
     ```
     constructor(private StorageService: NgStorageService) {
     }
    ```
+- follow below methods to set and retrieve data to storage
 ##### Setting Data

-Please note that we have to pass key value pairs to service , and key should be string and do not pass value as json string
+Please note that we have to pass key value pairs to service , and key should be string value

  `this.StorageService.setData({ key: 'key_of_data', value: res ,encrypt:optional|boolean})`